Transcriptomics technologies: Responses to environment

 Transcriptomics allows identification of genes and pathways that respond to and counteract biotic and abiotic environmental stresses.
 The non-targeted nature of transcriptomics allows the identification of novel transcriptional networks in complex systems.
 For example, comparative analysis of a range of chickpea lines at different developmental stages identified distinct transcriptional profiles associated with drought and salinity stresses, including identifying the role of transcript isoforms of AP2-EREBP.
 Investigation of gene expression during biofilm formation by the fungal pathogen Candida albicans revealed a co-regulated set of genes critical for biofilm establishment and maintenance.

 Transcriptomic profiling also provides crucial information on mechanisms of drug resistance.
 Analysis of over 1000 isolates of Plasmodium falciparum, a virulent parasite responsible for malaria in humans, identified that upregulation of the unfolded protein response and slower progression through the early stages of the asexual intraerythrocytic developmental cycle were associated with artemisinin resistance in isolates from Southeast Asia.

 The use of transcriptomics is also important to investigate responses in the marine environment.
 In marine ecology, "stress" and "adaptation" have been among the most common research topics, especially related to anthropogenic stress, such as global change and pollution.
 Most of the studies in this area have been done in animals, although invertebrates have been underrepresented.
 One issue still is a deficiency in functional genetic studies, which hamper gene annotations, especially for non-model species, and can lead to vague conclusions on the effects of responses studied.

+Transcriptomics is particularly useful for studying how bacterial genes respond to complex plant-associated environments, where adaptation is driven by coordinated regulation of multiple genes rather than single, well-characterized factors.
+In plant–microbe interactions, transcriptomic analyses have identified sets of bacterial genes that are specifically induced during plant colonization or in response to plant-derived signals, many of which lack prior functional annotation and would not be detected using targeted approaches.
+By integrating gene expression data with comparative genomic or community-level analyses, transcriptomics helps link bacterial gene regulation to ecological relevance and adaptive processes in plant-associated niches.
+This approach has proven valuable for identifying previously overlooked bacterial functions involved in stress tolerance, host interaction, and niche adaptation.